winksplorer/summit/README.md

 summit is a portable and self-contained server management web dashboard for Linux and BSD that fits in 3MB.

-> [!NOTE]
+> [!IMPORTANT]
-> Currently, many features (storage, networking, containers, updates, etc.) are missing.
-However, summit is under rapid development and I expect it to be "finished" before October.
-(Not a hard promise, though!)
+> A lot of features (storage, networking, containers, updates, etc.) are missing currently.

 ## Features
 - All of summit is distributed as one file